ogs22/cookbook/glossary/lb.md

-An abbreviation for 'pounds,' the imperial unit of mass.
+An abbreviation for ’pounds,’ the imperial unit of mass.